 - Salt and freshly ground black pepper to taste

-1 Prepare the marinade in a large bowl, stirring together all of the marinade ingredients.
+1 Marinate the steak: Prepare the marinade in a large bowl, stirring together all of the marinade ingredients.
 Place steak in the bowl and coat on all sides with the marinade.
 Marinate for 20 minutes while you are preheating the grill.

-2 Prepare the grill for direct high heat.
+2 Prepare the grill: Prepare the grill for direct high heat.
 If you are using charcoal, use approximately 5 pounds of coals.
 Bank the coals so that more of them are on one side than the other, so that you have a high heat zone and a lower heat zone.

-3 When the grill is ready and hot, remove the meat from the marinade and pat it dry with paper towels.
+3 Pat dry steak, sprinkle with salt and pepper: When the grill is ready and hot, remove the meat from the marinade and pat it dry with paper towels.
 Sprinkle generously all over with salt and freshly ground black pepper.